Concerned about radicalisation

 Prevent has three objectives:

-- safeguard and support those most at risk of radicalisation through early intervention, by identifying them and offering support
+• Safeguard and support those most at risk of radicalisation.
+This is done through early intervention, by identifying them and offering support.

-There is an ongoing committment to protecting freedom of speech.
-However, preventing terrorism means challenging extremist (and non-violent) ideas that are also part of a terrorist ideology.
+There is an ongoing commitment to protecting freedom of speech.
+However, preventing terrorism means challenging extremist, and non-violent, ideas that are also part of a terrorist ideology.
 This includes instances of unclear, mixed or unstable ideology.
-Prevent also facilitates interventions to stop people moving from extremist activity to terrorist-related activity.
+Prevent also facilitates stopping people moving from extremist to terrorist-related activity.

 The UK government's Counter-Extremism Strategy defines extremism as: